I am a Google Tag Manager consultant and I plan and implement tag management systems for my clients.

 - debugging and troubleshooting

-These configurations can be deployed and changed quickly via Google Tag Manager (GTM) or any other tag management solution.
-GTM evolved as a standard for managing data, marketing tags, analytics and marketing services primarily because a GTM account is free and works reliably.
+Any tagging solution can be deployed and changed quickly via the GTM container or any other tag management solution.
+GTM evolved as a standard for managing data, marketing tags, analytics and custom tag implementations primarily because a GTM account is free and works reliably.

 Since its release, marketers can finally execute and adjust their digital campaign strategy very flexibly since no changes in the source code are required.

 Google Tag Manager is a tool to implement and configure tags on a website.
 You can define rules for the execution of each code snippet and define exactly which data it has access to.

 Everything is done from the user-friendly Google Tag Manager interface, which delivers a quick and snappy developer experience.
 Implementing new tags through a graphical user interface (GUI) in itself is a welcome new experience, because it requires less concentration and saves implementation time.

 Google Tag Manager is essentially a container tag through which you can implement all other marketing tags on your website.
 Only the Google Tag Manager code snippet goes into the source code and the remaining code snippets can be implemented and configured at scale from the Google Tag Manager account.

 You can even test any new tag with it's preview mode to ensure everything works as intended before you send real data to your analytics tool.

 Through its flexibility, it grew very popular for online marketing and data management, especially with Google products.
 It is so popular, that it is used by 30.4% of websites on the web, counting 4.9 million live websites using GTM.
 Google Analytics tags that share data with advertising services (e.g. Facebook, Google Ads) are typical use cases.